Generative-Program-Analysis/icse23-artifact-evaluation/README.md

 We use the Coreutils benchmarks in the rest of experiments, including Table {II, III, IV, V}.
 Their LLVM IR can be found in `/icse23/GenSym/benchmarks/icse23/coreutils`.
-The C source code of Coreutils are not included in the artifact, but can be found publiclly at `git://git.sv.gnu.org/coreutils`.
+The C source code of Coreutils are included in the artifact under `/icse23/coreutils-src`.
+The `gcov`-instrumented Coreutils programs are included in the artifact under `/icse23/coreutils-src/obj-gcov/src`.
 The generation of Coreutils LLVM IR from their C source code is not part of the artifact, but can be found in a [separate document](https://github.com/Generative-Program-Analysis/coreutils-testing-instruction) we prepared.